Privet-mir/cowin-notify/README.md

 # cowin-notify

-Script will check on cowin if slots are available it will send notification over slack. you can configure it with different platforms such as SMTP/Telegram.
+Script will check on cowin if slots are available for vaccine in group 18+/45+ and send notification over slack. you can configure it with different platforms such as SMTP/Telegram.

 Run script using following command
 ```